 Guitars come in all shapes and sizes, there are so many different kinds of guitars and they all have various tones, woods, looks, and strings.

 But, ultimately, they fall into a category somewhere.

-So, if you want to know just a little more about the different types of guitars there are, we’ll give you a strum-down of them all!
+So, if you want to know just a little more about the different types of guitars there are, we’ll give you a low-down on them all!